rcsoccersim/manual/source/soccerserver.rst

   with which a player's identity is given.
 Taken from [Stone98]_.

-The following example and Fig.:ref:`view-example` are taken from [Stone98]_.
+The following example and :numref:`view-example` are taken from [Stone98]_.

-The meaning of the view_angle parameter is illustrated in Fig.:ref:`view-example`.
+The meaning of the view_angle parameter is illustrated in :numref:`view-example`.
 In this figure, the viewing agent is the one shown as two semi-circles.
 The light semi-circle is its front.
 The black circles represent objects in the world.